Case Details

 The Weaponization of Chaos

 Recognizing that the nullified original MSA from January 7, 2022, contained windfall terms far more favorable to Adam than the equitable (and subsequently lost) final, intended MSA of January 28, 2022, he attempted to lock in this inequity.
-He sought to weaponize this non-operative proposal, presenting it to financial institutions as a final instrument to refinance our marital residence.
+He sought to weaponize this non-operative proposal, presenting it to financial institutions as a final legal instrument to refinance our marital residence.

 The Memorialization of Failure